-At DHP we seek to support the projects of emerging artists, shining a light on alternative or underrepresented cultural makers and communities.
+At DHP we seek to support the projects of emerging artists, shining a light on alternative or underrepresented works, cultural makers and communities.
 In part, this is borne out of the belief that the Toronto art landscape is in need of a few more casual & inclusive, yet critical spaces for discourse.
 With soaring real estate pricing out many galleries, it is hope that DHP can provides an opportunity for experimental interventions by artists, collaborators, curators and the public.

 Located in the Lower Junction, the heart of the newly minted gallery district of Toronto.
 Our project space shares common areas with our sister project, the print studio JEREMY DOES ART PRINTS.

 We currently have an annual call for submissions.
 We are open to receiving proposals and solicitations throughout the year for future exhibitions, collaborations, programming, outreach and partnerships.